 The rest of your guests might actually be more appreciative of an online invitation instead of a mailed one.

 PRO TIP #2: If you are looking to mail something (don’t we all?), you can mail out save-the-date and include your email invitation note to follow on it.
 This will set their expectations and look out for the invitations in their email.

 While some people think of online wedding invitations to save time and money (which is true!), they also seem very informal, which might not please the older generation.
-Traditional wedding cards are thought to show more respect towards guests, and they feel honored.
+Traditional wedding cards are thought to show more respect toward guests, and they feel honored.

 Per the above pro tip, you can send physical cards to those you feel will be somewhat offended or truly do not have access or is as tech-savvy as the rest.

 Although this is less likely, depending on the email host that your guest has, there is still a possibility that it might end up in spam.
 Greenvelope has guides on steps you can take, so your invitations will be less likely to end up as spam.

 * Everyone isn’t online (how to send email wedding invitations!)

 Like your grandparents and the older generation, some of your guests might not be familiar enough with the use of the internet.
 Furthermore, they might not have an email address where you could send the online wedding invitation.

 What do you think?
 Online wedding invitations; Yay or Nay?
 We’ll say they are Yay for sure!